-Here are nine of the best spots to check out if you're wondering where to find street food in Tokyo:
+Here are ten of the best spots to check out if you're wondering where to find street food in Tokyo:

 Also known as Ameyoko, Ameya Yokocho (literally "candy store alley") is a bustling market street in Ueno.
 Historically, it was the site of a black market where residents could buy American goods, but now it’s a great place to shop for everything from clothes to cosmetics.
 Plus, there’s plenty of street food to enjoy!

-Experience one of the most unique local traditions by heading to a candy shop and buying a bag that the staff fill up with random sweets and treats for just ¥1000.
+Experience one of the most unique local traditions by heading to a candy shop and buying a bag for the staff to fill up with random sweets and treats for just ¥1,000.
 If you prefer something savory, try the rich and juicy A5 wagyu beef menchi katsu (ground meat cutlet), which is an absolute bargain at ¥400.

-Ameya Yokocho Access Info: Ameyoko is a short walk from Ueno Station and Okachimachi Station on the Yamanote line, and Ueno-Okachimachi Station on the Oedo subway line.
+Ameya Yokocho Access Info: Ameyoko is a short walk from Ueno Station and Okachimachi Station on the JR Yamanote Line, and Ueno-Okachimachi Station on the Oedo Line.

 Join the Ueno Food Tour to explore the best spots in Ameyoko and the Ueno Park area are with a local guide!

 Tsukiji Fish Market dates all the way back to 1935 and was once the largest wholesale fish market in Japan.
-The inner market moved to Toyosu in 2018, however, the outer market still has around 300 shops and restaurants to discover.
-It’s the ideal spot to try fresh, seafood-based street food such as melt-in-your-mouth sashimi, seafood bowls brimming with fresh fish, and tamagoyaki egg rolls that are packed with shrimp and have just a hint of delicious sweetness.
+The inner market moved to Toyosu in 2018, but the outer market still has around 300 shops and restaurants to discover.
+It’s the ideal spot to try fresh, seafood-based Japanese street food such as melt-in-your-mouth slices of sashimi, seafood bowls brimming with fresh fish, and tamagoyaki rolled omelets that are packed with shrimp and have just a hint of delicious sweetness.

-Tsukiji Market Access Info: Tsukiji Market is a short walk from Tsukiji Shijo Station on the Oedo subway line and Tsukiji Station on the Hibiya subway line.
+Tsukiji Market Access Info: Tsukiji Market is a short walk from Tsukiji Shijo Station on the Oedo Line and Tsukiji Station on the Hibiya Line.